 PUBLIC EDUCATION – A progressive, innovative school system responds to the public educational needs of over 56,000 students in Knoxville and Knox county.
 The Knoxville area gives top priority to the education of its young citizens and focuses on their development into responsible, contributing adults.

-The organization of the public school system reflects commitment to students (kindergarten through twelfth grade): Kindergarten through fifth grade: Elementary Program – Sixth grade through eighth grade: Middle School Program – Ninth grade through twelfth grade: High School Program.
+The organization of the public school system reflects commitment to students (Kindergarten through Grade 12): Kindergarten through 5th grade – elementary program; 6th grade through 8th grade – middle school; 9th grade through 12th grade – high school program.

 The scope and depth of the educational programs offered by the Knox County School System reveals the basic belief in individualized learning.
 Advanced academic programs for the gifted, as well as special programs suited to the academically disadvantaged and physically handicapped are offered.
 The system is devoted to the comprehensive high school concept, including advanced placement programs providing college placement credits and a full range of vocational and technical courses for the vocationally talented.
 Outstanding high school students, in math and science, may participate in the Governor’s School at the University of Tennessee.
 All high schools in the system are accredited by the Southern Association of Colleges and Schools.

-Public adult education courses for those desiring study toward acquisition of a high school diploma are provided in day and evening classes, as well as summer programs.
-Opportunity for adult technical training also exits.
+Public Adult Education courses, for those desiring study toward acquisition of a high school diploma, are provided in day and evening classes as well as summer programs.
+Opportunity for adult technical training also exists.